-The Consumer Education Fund allows the Council to invest resources in people with disabilities and family members to enable them to attend and participate in events that reflect the "community inclusion" mission of the Council.
-The Council expects a return on its investment in the form of your increased knowledge about issues and a commitment, from you and others who attended, to share information with others, and to participate in community activities that will contribute to the independence, productivity, integration and inclusion of people with disabilities.
+The Consumer Education Fund allows the Council to invest resources in people with disabilities and their family members in order to enable them to attend and participate in events that reflect the "community inclusion" mission of the Council.
+The Council expects a return on its investment in the form of your increased knowledge about issues and a commitment, from you and others who attended, to share information with others and to participate in community activities that will contribute to the independence, productivity, integration, and inclusion of people with disabilities.

-People with disabilities or family members can apply by filling out and returning an individual application.
-Public or private nonprofit organization can apply for funds through an organizational application.
+People with disabilities or their family members can apply by filling out and returning an individual application, while public or private nonprofit organization can apply for funds through an organizational application.
 Hard copies of both applications are available from the Council office.

 Once you have finished your application, please email it to firstname.lastname@example.org with the title "(Last Name) CEF Application."
 If you would prefer to fax it in, please fax to 317-232-0257.